Engine City Technical Institute: The future

 There are two major potential directions that Engine City's administration is considering taking.
 The first direction would be to convert their current facility in South Plainfield into an automotive motorcycle training facility, while purchasing a larger building to house the heavy-duty facility, as space is quite scarce in the current facility's bays.

-The second direction would be to become a CAT affiliate and a major training center for Caterpillar technicians, which would render most of the current curriculum to be moot as it deals with non-Caterpillar technology, but at the same time provide CAT with a golden source of trained and refined techs.
+The second direction would be to become a CAT affiliate and a training center for Caterpillar technicians, eliminating most of the current curriculum that deals with non-Caterpillar technology, while providing CAT with a source of trained and refined techs.

 As of January 2009, Engine City Technical Institute - Diesel Mechanics School and Training Center has been acquired by Lincoln Education Corporation.
 This corporation operates over 100 schools throughout the U.S. This acquisition will serve as Lincoln Groups diesel mechanics school for the tri state area.
 This acquisition will also allow Engine City Technical Institute to purchase more equipment to service its growing student population.